Table of Contents[Hide][Show]

 During my pregnancy with my first child, I continued doing abdominal specific exercises like crunches because I thought it would actually help my body stay fit and recover more quickly after pregnancy.

-This is often documented by a gap of 2-3 fingers in an at-home check.
+- A finger width gap check at home can tell you whether or not you have a separation.
 As any pregnant woman who has been checked in labor can attest, “centimeter” measurements can vary greatly by finger size of the person checking, so this isn’t an exact science but a rough way to gauge a potential problem.

 Emily of Holistic Squid explains the basic steps of checking for a diastasis:

-- Lie on your back with your knees bent, feet flat on the floor
+- Get in a comfortable starting position.
+Lie on your back with your knees bent, feet flat on the floor.

-- Place your fingers with the palm facing you on your belly button
+- Place your fingers on either side of your belly button, palms facing down.

-- Conduct the same test just above your belly button and just below the belly button (as the gap can measure differently in these places) (3)
+- Conduct the same test just above your belly button and just below the belly button (as the gap can measure differently in these places).

 This video also gives a visual demonstration of the process: